solfridhj/rule-engine/README.md

 3. Return info about config schema
 4. Set and update config schema

-is to **create a new class extending the AbstractRule**.
+is to **create a new class extending the AbstractRule** (and adding one new enum with ID).
 So this means that there is e.g. no manual steps to allow updating the schema, it just works.

 ## System Architecture